jatofg/nawa/docs/environment.md

     - TRACE
     - OPTIONS
     - CONNECT
-- `requestUri`: The request URI, including query string
+- `REQUEST_URI`: The request URI, including query string
-- `serverAddress`: Server IP address
+- `SERVER_ADDRESS`: Server IP address
-- `remoteAddress`: Client IP address
+- `REMOTE_ADDRESS`: Client IP address
-- `serverPort`: Port of the web server
+- `SERVER_PORT`: Port of the web server
-- `remotePort`: Port used by the client
+- `REMOTE_PORT`: Port used by the client
-- `ifModifiedSince`: Unix timestamp sent by the client (to indicate that a full response is only necessary if the requested content has been modified since this date)
-- `https`: String should be "on" when the page has been accessed through a secure (HTTPS) connection, otherwise undefined (most probably empty).
+- `HTTPS`: String should be "on" when the page has been accessed through a secure (HTTPS) connection, otherwise undefined (most probably empty).
-- `serverName`: The server's FQDN (fully qualified domain name).
+- `SERVER_NAME`: The server's FQDN (fully qualified domain name). (\*)
-- `serverSoftware`: The web server software, such as Apache.
+- `SERVER_SOFTWARE`: The web server software, such as "Apache" or "NAWA Development Web Server".
-- `baseUrl`: The URL of the current request, starting with `http://` or `https://`, and including the hostname (and port, if necessary), but not the request URI.
+- `BASE_URL`: The URL of the current request, starting with `http://` or `https://`, and including the hostname (and port, if necessary), but not the request URI.
-- `fullUrlWithQS`: The full URL of the current request, starting with `http://` or `https://`, including the query string.
+- `FULL_URL_WITH_QS`: The full URL of the current request, starting with `http://` or `https://`, including the query string.
-- `fullUrlWithoutQS`: Same as `fullUrlWithQS`, but without the query string.
+- `FULL_URL_WITHOUT_QS`: Same as `FULL_URL_WITH_QS`, but without the query
+  string.

+The following HTTP request headers are available as environment variables when using the FastCGI request handler (the variable keys reflect the original keys of the respective request headers).

+- `host`: Requested server hostname
+- `user-agent`: User agent string (of the client's web browser)
+- `accept`: Content types accepted by the client
+- `accept-charset`: Character sets accepted by the client
+- `authorization`: HTTP authorization string
+- `referer`: Referral URL
+- `content-type`: Content type of data from client
+- `if-modified-since`: Unix timestamp sent by the client (to indicate that a full response is only necessary if the requested content has been modified since this date)

+Other request headers might be available using a FastCGI-specific key (as they are provided by the web server, but lower-cased).
+This might depend on which web server you use, and how it is configured.
+If you think other FastCGI request parameters should be normalized, please open a GitHub issue.

+When using the HTTP request handler, all request headers are available as environment variables via their lower-cased keys.

 ## GET, POST, and COOKIE